 More about the cormorant and Vorsø is found on the page Nature Reserve Vorsø.

 Naturally, a cormorant was chosen to adorn the weather vane on Vorsø.
 (Photo copyright © by Kaj Halberg)

 This weather vane in the town of Melsted, Bornholm, Denmark, is suggestive of Hans Christian Andersen’s fairy tale The Shepherdess and the Chimney Sweep.
 (Photo copyright © by Kaj Halberg)

 The population of domestic pigs in Denmark is around 13 million, so it would seem strange, if this animal did not appear on weather vanes.

-The owner of this weather vane on the island of Funen, Denmark, is named Bjørn (‘Bear’), so his choice of theme was simple (top).
-In the second picture, a male barn swallow (Hirundo rustica) chases away an intruder from this weather vane, on which his mate is sitting.
+In the second picture from below, a male barn swallow (Hirundo rustica) chases away an intruder from this weather vane, on which his mate is sitting.
 Late in the summer, when young swallows have left their nest, many of them often gather on this ‘bear’ (bottom), in this case mostly barn swallows, and also two house martins (Delichon urbica).
 (Photos copyright © by Kaj Halberg)

 Young barn swallows and house martins, gathered on a weather vane, depicting a horse, likewise on Funen, Denmark.
 (Photo copyright © by Kaj Halberg)

 The moose (Alces alces) is very common in Sweden, and, naturally, it is often depicted on weather vanes, in this case in Himmelsberga, Öland.
+The moose is described in depth on the page Animals – Mammals: Deer.
 (Photo copyright © by Kaj Halberg)